CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Methods

 \subsubsection{Evaluation Preliminaries}

 To evaluate model performance, we employ two complementary metrics: \begin{enumerate} \item \textbf{Path Overlap}: Measures the proportion of nodes in predicted paths that are repeated, relative to the total nodes in all compared paths.
 This captures consistency of decision sequences with the full derivation in Appendix~\ref{subsec:path_overlap} \item \textbf{Treatment Match}: A binary score indicating whether the final predicted treatment matches the ground truth when available.
-In settings without ground truth, it is computed as the proportion of repeated final treatments across multiple predictions, with full derivation in Appendix~\ref{subsec:treatment_match}. \end{enumerate}
+In settings without ground truth, it is computed as the proportion of repeated final treatments across multiple predictions, with full derivation in Appendix~\ref{subsec:treatment_match}. \end{enumerate} Path Overlap captures the model's ability to navigate the guideline-adherent decision process even if the final treatment is not fully correct, reflecting potential utility and acceptability in assisting clinicians.
+Treatment Match provides a direct measure of clinical accuracy for the final recommendation.
+Together, these metrics offer complementary perspectives: one emphasizes process fidelity and decision support potential, while the other captures correctness of the outcome.
+To ensure consistent and deterministic scores for path quality, LLM judges are not used to assess similarity of paths as this introduces stochasticity between models that confounds direct comparison in this setting.